muldjord/skyscraper/README.md

 All Skyscraper features are [well-documented](https://github.com/muldjord/skyscraper/tree/master/docs) and there's also a [F.A.Q](https://github.com/muldjord/skyscraper/blob/master/docs/FAQ.md).
 If you still have questions after reading the documentation, please consider asking them on the [RetroPie subreddit](https://www.reddit.com/r/RetroPie/) or in the official [RetroPie forums](https://retropie.org.uk/forum).
 The `Issues` page here on Github is for bug reports and feature requests only.
 Thanks!

-##### Code contributions
-Pull Requests are not currently accepted.
-Due to wanting to pursue other projects after having worked on Skyscraper for 3 years, I am currently only fixing scraper-breaking bugs in Skyscraper.
-For any functionality beyond what is already in place, feel free to fork Skyscraper and fit it to your needs.
-I am no longer actively considering or commenting user feature requests or pull requests.
-When / if this changes, this text will be updated.

 #### Supported platforms (set with '-p'):
 Check the full list of platforms [here](docs/PLATFORMS.md).